-Our brief discussion are focused on Rotter’s Social Learning Theory and Atkinson’s Achievement Striving Theory and related contemporary constructs, such as self-efficacy and intrinsic versus extrinsic motivation.
-We also add approach and avoidance motivation into discussion because of its relation with self-efficacy.
-Hull’s drive theory and Lewin’s field theory are discussed to verify historical development of motivational theories.
+Our brief discussion is focused on Rotter’s Social Learning Theory and Atkinson’s Achievement Striving Theory and related contemporary constructs, such as self-efficacy and intrinsic versus extrinsic motivation.
+We also add approach and avoidance motivation into the discussion because of its relation with self-efficacy.
+Hull’s drive theory and Lewin’s field theory are discussed to verify the historical development of motivational theories.
 Rotter’s social learning theory is not discussed because it is relevant to study motivation of action that is preceded by the same action that has ever been taken before.
-This condition is not accounted in this study.
-Attribution theory is perceived not relevant because it studies the reasons for past action, while this study focus on future action.
+This condition is not accounted for in this study.
+Attribution theory is perceived not relevant because it studies the reasons for past action, while this study focuses on future action.

 Atkinson’s Theory of Achievement Motivation

 According to Graham and Weiner (1996), the original definition of achievement motivation was from Atkinson (1957; 1964), who defined achievement as the comparison of performances with others and against a certain standard of activities.
 From this definition, we can see that goals are relative performance.
 A Success or failure to achieve goals is determined by relative performance to others or the fulfillment of the standards.

 In Graham and Weiner (1996), Atkinson (1957, 1964) specified that the tendency to approach the achievement-related goals (Ts) is determined by three factors: the need for achievement or motive for success (Ms), probability of success to achieve the goals (Ps) and incentive value of success (Is).
 The relationship between Ts and its determinants is shown by Graham and Weiner (1996) in the following formula: